-As a result, it’s become easy to run PCs and Macs on the same computer network and to share files.
-“I’ve never had any compatibility issues,” confirms Jen Holmes, who runs J for Jen.
-“Everything you need is available on both.”
+As a result, it's become easy to run PCs and Macs on the same computer network and to share files – particularly with most businesses now favouring device agnostic cloud computing and storage.
+"I've never had any compatibility issues," confirms Jen Holmes, who runs J for Jen.
+"Everything you need is available on both."

-The range of business software for Macs has increased enormously, too.
-“For years, Windows had a bigger choice of software,” explains John Baxter, systems administrator at Data HQ, which moved its sales team to Macs from PCs.
-“Now you can get equivalent Mac software for virtually everything.”
+The range of business software for Macs is now on a par with Windows, too.
+"For years, Windows had a bigger choice of software," explains John Baxter, systems administrator at Data HQ, which moved its sales team to Macs from PCs.
+"Now you can get equivalent Mac software for virtually everything."

-Popular applications - like Microsoft Office – are also available for Macs, making it easier to switch to a Mac for business if you want to.
-And then there’s the ‘iPad effect’: as companies start to make use of iPads and iPhones, they naturally want to consider Apple Mac computers too.
+Popular applications – such as Microsoft 365 – are also available for Macs, making it easier to switch to a Mac for business if you want to.
+And then there's the 'iOS effect'; as companies start to make use of iPads and iPhones (both of which also have access to the full suite of Microsoft software), they naturally want to consider Macs, too.

-There are still some packages — usually specialist software — which are only available on PCs.
-However, even that doesn’t need to cause problems as you can use a tool like Boot Camp to run Microsoft Windows on your Mac.
+There are still some packages - usually specialist software - which are only available on PCs.
+However, even that is no obstacle as you can use a tool like Boot Camp to run them on your Mac.

 Macs are more expensive

 With so few software differences, cost is often the deciding factor.

 An Apple laptop - such as a MacBook - costs anywhere from £1,099 for the MacBook Air to £1,299 and beyond for the more powerful MacBook Pro.
 Yet a PC of similar specification from Dell can be had for £700-£900.
 And while entry-level PCs cost £200-£300, it's impossible to buy any sort of Mac for that price.